 Start with Ladder Logic in IECuino

 In this post, we are going to explain to you how to start with Ladder Logic once your project is created.
 After that, you have to access to the working area.
-Within the project environment, if we do not have any file yet, the system displays a message indicating it and inviting us to create it.
+Within the project environment, the system displays a Ladder Diagram by default.

-The first thing you need to do to start with Ladder Logic is creating one of the following elements which you are going to work with:
+First of all, to start with Ladder Logic you have to create one of the following elements which you are going to work with:

 - Ladder Diagram

 - Global Variable List

 - IO Mapping

 Just click on the plus icon (+) on the left and choose the element that you want to create.

 Ladder Diagram for Arduino to start with Ladder Logic